Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

 ## AI Statement

-Describe whether and how you used AI/LLMs when completing this project: Code assistant like how to run the different tests; debugging
+Describe whether and how you used AI/LLMs when completing this project:

+ChatGPT was used to help to identify the reason why i encountered errors and unexpected output.
+For example, I had trouble inserting pictures.
+ChatGPT provided guidance on how to texts and how to fix the table output.

-Optionally (for engagement points) reflect on your use of AI: AI really help me to search the information about the analysis equation.
+Optionally (for engagement points) reflect on your use of AI:

+AI really help me to search the information about the analysis equation.
 And it can also help quickly address the problems i made.
 And at the beginning of this project, i don't know how to quickly convert my zotero library into bibliography.bib, AI taught me how to do that.

 ## Overall requirements